-PRQ: Completion of three semesters of nursing coursework or instructor permission.
+Pre re quisite(s): Completion of three semesters of nursing coursework or instructor permission.

 Will provide a review of the RN NCLEX test plan content areas, review of NCLEX style question formats and the Computerized Adaptive Testing method.
 Students will review study options for preparing for the RN NCLEX exam and have the opportunity to develop a customized preparation plan for success on the RN NCLEX for Professional Nursing Licensure.

-NUR 275-277
+NUR 275-277 - Special Topics

-Provides students with a vehicle to pursue in-depth exploration of special topics of interest.
+Provides students with a vehicle to pursue in-depth exploration of Special Topics of interest.